celesteh/SuperColliderCOC/sc-coc.md

 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in our events to help us create safe and positive experiences for everyone.
+We invite all those who participate in our community to help us create safe and positive experiences for everyone.

 ## Diversity Statement